Configuring connection validation queries for AWS RDS Proxy

 - Identify stale connection symptoms via RDS Proxy CloudWatch metrics

-- Configure lightweight
+- Configure pool settings and

-SELECT 1orpg_is_in_recovery()validation queries - Align validation intervals with RDS Proxy idle timeout thresholds
+init_queryfor lightweight validation - Align validation intervals with RDS Proxy idle timeout thresholds

 - Verify configuration using AWS CLI and live connection tests